CON 170: Fundamentals of Cost and Price Analysis

 - Summarize the cost analysis process, including the purpose, key players, and necessity for compliant contractor business systems

 - In executing a cost analysis, explain the evaluation of direct costs to include direct materials, direct labor, other direct costs, and subcontract costs

 - In executing a cost analysis, explain the evaluation of indirect costs

 - Given a proposal evaluation scenario, calculate a Government total cost objective.

 - Given a proposal evaluation scenario, calculate Facilities Capital Cost of Money (FCCOM) in order to support a negotiation objective.

 - Given a proposal evaluation scenario, calculate a negotiation profit objective using the Weighted Guidelines (WGL) method.

 - Given a scenario, demonstrate how to complete a settlement action relating to Defective Pricing.

-- Graded Materials Include: Attendance of all Instructional Hours, Course Exercises, Homework, and Course Exams/Quizzes
+- Graded Materials Include: Pre-Class Assignments, Attendance, Course Exercises/Projects, and Course Exams/Quizzes

 - DAU/FAI Required Prerequisites: CLC 057: Performance Based Payments and Value of Cash Flow; CLC 058: Introduction to Contract Pricing and CON 127: Contract Management.
 Completion of CLC 024, CLC 056 and CON 091 prior to registering is strongly recommended.